 When choosing a new credit card, it's important to first know the purpose you intend to use it for.
 Is it to pay down debt, improve your credit rating, fund a large purchase, or earn rewards?
 The purpose of your credit card will determine which type of card to apply for.

-0% balance transfer cards are useful if you want to pay down existing debt, without paying interest.
+0% balance transfer cards are useful if you want to pay down existing debt, without paying any interest.
 Many of these credit cards come with lengthy interest free periods.
-You can transfer the balance from one or several credit cards on to your balance transfer credit card, often for a small fee.
+You can transfer the balance from one or several credit cards onto your balance transfer credit card, often for a small fee.
 Then you can pay off the balance in monthly instalments.
 The interest free period on some cards can last up to 29 months.

 If you want to make a large purchase such as furniture for your home or the latest mobile phone, but don't want to spend a large amount of money in one go, you should consider a 0% purchase card.
 These cards offer lengthy introductory interest free periods.
 This means that you can charge your purchase to your credit card and then pay off the balance in monthly payments.
 As long as you pay off the full balance before the end of the interest free period, you won't pay any interest on your purchase.

 Several credit cards these days offer different benefits and rewards to incentivise you to take out a credit card with them.
 The rewards can vary from card to card, but some of the most common rewards offered can include:

 A rewards card can get you vouchers or in-store point, such as Tesco club card points or Sainsbury Nectar points, for your favourite shops as you use the card

 An air miles card can get you airmiles, such as British Airways Avios, that you can put towards flights as well as access to airport lounges

 A cashback card can give you cash every time you spend on the card.

 An important thing to keep in mind about rewards cards is that in order to offer these benefits, many of these cards often charge annual fees and have much higher interest rates.